A great place for your investment

 Educated and skilled workforce

 The Czech Republic combines an outstanding level of general education with a strong tradition and experience in science and engineering disciplines.
 It is not an optimal country for labour-intensive investment projects.
 In recent years, the Czech Republic has had one of the lowest unemployment rates in Europe.
-The country’s low employment rate has persisted even during unstable times caused by the global COVID-19 panemic and the war in Ukraine.
+The country’s low employment rate has persisted even during unstable times caused by the global COVID-19 pandemic and the war in Ukraine.
 On the other hand, the availability of graduates educated in technical fields at a lower labour cost compared to that found in western countries makes the Czech Republic especially advantageous for advanced and progressive manufacturing and R&D-oriented companies, whose operations are usually not labour-intensive.

 Well-developed infrastructure